-- 1. Stop the engine and remove the key from the panel. - 2.
-Put a container along with a hose under the drain plug A located at the bottom of the water cooling box to collect coolant.
-Remove the filler cap B to ease draining flow.
+- 1. Stop the engine and remove the key from the panel. - Put a container along with a hose under the drain plug (A) located at the bottom of the water cooling box to collect coolant.
+Remove the top filler cap (B) to ease draining flow.

 - 3. Drain off all coolant.
 Empty the recovery container as well as the hoses used in the process. - 4.
 Insert a hose into the heat exchanger filler port.
 Rinse with fresh water until water which flows from the drain port is clean. - 5.
-Reinstall the drain plug and prepare to fill with new coolant.
+Reinstall the drain plug(s), secure them and fill with new coolant as explained on next paragraph..